syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 {% endhighlight %}

-*  Once again, please ensure whether the changes are got reflected in your local machine by checking the **default.txt** file available in the following location.
+*  Please ensure whether the changes are got reflected in your local machine by checking the **default.txt** file which is available in the following location.
 This should contain the version same as the default active version that you have selected.

 {% highlight text %}